Quality Counts California

 Process to Outreach/Onboard Programs and Providers

-Outreach is conducted through community events, flyer distribution, and website postings.
-Interested parties are then invited to attend an orientation for further information.
-After attending orientation, participants are invited to complete an application and indicate their preferred level of involvement.
+Outreach is conducted through community events, flyer distribution, website and social media postings.
+Interested parties are then invited to attend an information session for further information.
+After attending an information session, participants are invited to complete an application and indicate their preferred level of involvement.

 Quality Improvement Program Support Strategies